 Transocean is a leading international provider of offshore contract drilling services for oil and gas wells.
 The Company specializes in technically demanding sectors of the global offshore drilling business with a particular focus on ultra-deepwater and harsh environment drilling services, and operates one of the highest-specification offshore drilling fleets in the world.
-Transocean's fleet of 43 mobile offshore drilling units consists of 28 ultra-deepwater floaters, 12 harsh environment floaters, one midwater floater, and two ultra-deepwater drillships under construction.
+Transocean owns, or has partial ownership interests in, and operates a fleet of 45 mobile offshore drilling units consisting of 28 ultra-deepwater floaters, 14 harsh environment floaters, and three midwater floaters.
+Transocean is also constructing two ultra-deepwater drillships.
+As we turn the page on 2019, we are pleased to report that we completed the year in a much more favorable environment than the one in which we entered, aided largely by Brent crude oil prices, which remained above U.S. \$60/bbl for most of the year.